yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/universal_robots_urcap_example_picking_program.rst

 |image7|

-When an object is detected but unreachable, the detection loop checks if there are additional object detections available from Pick-it.
+When an object is detected but unreachable, the detection loop checks if there are additional object detections available from Pickit.
 A single call to **``Find object(s)``** might yield the detection of multiple objects, and **``Get next object``** allows to access the next available object, if any, without the need of triggering a new detection and the